pazner/libCEED/julia/LibCEED.jl/README.md

-# libCEED.jl: Julia Interface for [libCEED](https://github.com/CEED/libCEED)
+# LibCEED.jl: Julia Interface for [libCEED](https://github.com/CEED/libCEED)

 ## Installation

-When the libCEED.jl package is built, it requires the environment variable `JULIA_LIBCEED_LIB` to be set to the location of the compiled libCEED shared library.
+When the LibCEED.jl package is built, it requires the environment variable `JULIA_LIBCEED_LIB` to be set to the location of the compiled libCEED shared library.